brotkrueml/typo3-feed-generator/Documentation/API/Interfaces/ItemInterface.rst

       :returntype: array

-   .. php:method:: getDateCreated()
+   .. php:method:: getDatePublished()

-      Get the date on which this item was created.
+      Get the date on which this item was published.
 If null, the date used will be the current date and time.

       :returntype: DateTimeInterface